rflament/loggedfs/README.md

 ## About OSX implementation

 The main implementation of loggedfs is working with the one path specified in arguments.
-It mounts the fuse volume to the path specified and intercepts operations by splitting pathes to realPath and absolutePath.
+It mounts the fuse volume to the path specified and intercepts operations by splitting paths to realPath and absolutePath.

 On OSX, all volumes should be mounted to /Volumes directory.